clmunozm/bGames-Terraria/README.md

 ## Requirements
 * ### **Internet Connection**
     Since bGames is a cloud-based module, an Internet connection is required to access.
+(To use a local instance of bGames go to [bGames cloud module](https://github.com/clmunozm/bGames-module/) repository)
 * ### **bGames Account**
     It is necessary to have a bGames profile, as if the user does not exist, they will not have points to use.
 * ### **Middleware**